 No, there are no trained conservators on staff at the institute.
 The staff is primarily made up of association/arts non-profit professionals.
-Your questions are best answered by a trained conservator, which you can find by using our Find a Conservator tool.
+Your questions are best answered by a trained conservator, which you can find by using our Find a Professional tool.

 How much will a conservator charge for their services?

 The fees charged by conservators vary greatly depending on location, level of education and experience, the difficulty of the project, and the value of the objects being treated.
 Conservators establish rates on an individual basis.